GeorgeLeePatterson/stately/packages/ui/README.md

 Most users should install `@statelyjs/stately` instead, which includes this package with the core plugin pre-configured.
 Use `@statelyjs/ui` directly when:

+- Accessing the base components, layouts, or views
 - Building a custom plugin
-- Need only the base components without Stately's entity system
 - Want fine-grained control over plugin composition
+- Stately's underlying types and logic without core's entity system (would require `schema` also)

 ## What's Included